Book C. Bain for:

 These workshops, or stand-alone parts of them, can be offered at your school or reading series, or to any other group.
-I am also available for single sessions of editing/feedback on poems, and for coaching on performance technique.
+I am also available for single sessions of editing/feedback on manuscripts, and for coaching on performance/embodiment.

-I believe this work should be available to everyone, so if you feel drawn to get this writing done, but there is an obstacle, please reach out.
+I believe this work should be available to everyone, so if you feel called, but there is an obstacle, please reach out.
 Payment plans are available.

 - Sean DesVignes